the-teacher/the_role/README.md

 ### Who is Moderator?

-Moderator - a user who can access any actions of sections.
+Moderator it's a user, which has access to any actions of some section(s).

-Moderator is the owner of any objects of this class.
+Moderator is's owner of any objects of some class.

-Moderator - user which has in a section **moderator** rule with name of real or virtual section (controller).
+Moderator it's a user, which has a virtual section **moderator**, with **section name** as rule name.

-There is role hash of Moderator of Pages (controller) and Twitter (virtual section)
+There is Moderator of Pages (controller) and Twitter (virtual section)

 ``` ruby
 moderator_role_fragment = {